POSH

 Grooming is behavioural before it becomes obvious.

-It usually grows through repeated trust-building, secrecy, and boundary testing.
+It usually grows through repeated trust-building, secrecy, private access, boundary testing, emotional dependency, and control.

 BEHAVIOUR PATTERN PAGE